Here’s why you should not freak out over those 'Roundup in your cereal' headlines

 There was some evidence suggesting that people who used glyphosate in their jobs might have a higher rate of acute myeloid leukemia, but the numbers were too low to say for sure and the team said more study of that particular question would be needed.

-The EPA and the Food and Drug Administration say they are studying the current guidance for safe levels of glyphosate in food.
+The EPA and the Food and Drug Administration say they are checking the current guidance for safe levels of glyphosate in food.

 The Environmental Working Group said the levels of glyphosate it found in cereals were many times lower than the safe levels set by the EPA years ago, and even below the much more stringent levels set by California’s Office of Environmental Health Hazard Assessment.